Skip to main content

 Work and Impact

-Requests for technical assistance in 2023.
+Requests for technical assistance in 2024.

-Trained judges, judicial officers, attorneys, and other juvenile and family court-related professionals working to protect Oregon’s children, families, and survivors in our communities in 2023.
+Trained judges, judicial officers, attorneys, and other juvenile and family court-related professionals working to protect Oregon’s children, families, and survivors in our communities in 2024.

 Judicial and Associate Members in Oregon.

 The NCJFCJ is funded by the Office of Juvenile Justice and Delinquency Prevention (OJJDP) to provide targeted support to the Washington County and Lane County Juvenile Drug Treatment Court Teams, which are implementing the Juvenile Drug Treatment Court Guidelines and other key recommended practices.
-The NCJFCJ provides targeted support through court assessments, onsite court observation, strategic planning activities, peer-to-peer learning, and individualized training.
+The NCJFCJ provides targeted support through court assessments; onsite court observation; strategic planning activities; peerto-peer learning; and individualized training.

-With funding support from the NoVo Foundation, the NCJFCJ provides training and technical assistance to the Clackamas County Juvenile Court to identify and promote promising practices in juvenile and family courts to address child sex trafficking.
+With funding support from the NoVo Foundation, the NCJFCJ provided training and technical assistance to the Clackamas County Juvenile Court to identify and promote promising practices in juvenile and family courts to address child sex trafficking.

 Oregon judicial system professionals participated in the NCJFCJ’s Child Abuse and Neglect Institute (CANI).
-The CANI brought together an outstanding group of expert judicial faculty and other subject matter experts to engage participants through exemplary instruction, case scenarios, and other active learning strategies.
+The CANI brought together expert judicial faculty and other subject matter experts to engage participants through exemplary instruction, case scenarios, and other active learning strategies.
 Some of the core topics of CANI include: the leadership role of the judge in child abuse and neglect cases; a review of federal laws and policies that drive the child abuse and neglect process; the Indian Child Welfare Act; reasonable efforts in judicial decision making; judicial ethics; and emerging issues in child welfare.

 Learn about the work and impact of the NCJFCJ in Oregon